-The “new” Adron Doran Univesrity Center design through the use of extensive glass and contemporary lines, continues the campus’s tradition of Collegiate Gothic Architecture, while creating a vibrant, energetic, contemporary environment that is filled with natural light, is green and reflects the feel of the regional natural landscape.
+The new Adron Doran University Center design continues the campus’s tradition of Collegiate Gothic Architecture, through the use of extensive glass and contemporary lines, to create a vibrant, energetic, contemporary environment filled with natural light.

 Phase I | Sherman Carter Barnhart was engaged in 2002 to lead the renewal master planning effort which included, the assessment of the existing facility and programs, the detailed review of the building’s M/E/P systems, and the development of a comprehensive program and cost model detailing a multi-year phased implementation plan.

 Upon completion of the master plan, Sherman Carter Barnhart designed Phase I of the plan.
 This phase integrated the student center with the campus by converting a road separating the student center from the campus into a very visible and inviting outdoor pedestrian plaza with a new entrance to the University Center.
 The plaza enriched campus life by providing a venue for outdoor student gatherings and events.
 The building was expanded on one side along the plaza and this façade was designed in the Collegiate Gothic style to connect with the University’s history.
 Campus programs were strengthened by increased community use/meeting space, additional student services administrative space, new multipurpose meeting rooms, conference rooms, and conference center dining.
 A richer student experience was achieved through additional student activities spaces, renovation, and expansion of the bookstore, along with renovation and expansion of the kitchen and student dining venues.